1999 India–Pakistan field hockey test series

 The 1999 Indo-Pak series (known as the Pepsi hockey series for sponsorship reasons) was the 6th series of bilateral field hockey matches between India and Pakistan.

 The series consisted of nine matches with India hosting the first leg of four matches and Pakistan hosting the second leg of five matches from 3 February 1999 to 24 February 1999.

 Pakistan won the series 6–3.

+Sohail Abbas, Pakistan's world renowned 'King of the drag flick', was the top scorer on both sides, netting 10 goals, and scoring at least once in six of the nine matches.

 Background

-India went into the series as Asian Games Champions having defeated South Korea in the final of the 1998 Asian Games in December last year.
-Pakistan had finished runner-ups in the 1998 Champions Trophy in Lahore a month before that.
+India went into the series as Asian Games Champions having defeated South Korea in the final of the 1998 Asian Games in December the previous year.
+Pakistan had been runner-ups in the 1998 Champions Trophy in Lahore a month before that.